 - Shortness of breath.

-- Very bad and rarely deadly effects have happened with sulfa (sulfonamide) drugs like this one.
+- Rarely, very bad effects have happened with sulfa drugs.
+Sometimes, these have been deadly.
 These effects have included liver problems, blood problems, and very bad skin reactions (Stevens-Johnson syndrome/toxic epidermal necrolysis).
 Call the doctor right away if your child has a rash; red, swollen, blistered, or peeling skin; red or irritated eyes; sores in the mouth, throat, nose, or eyes; fever, chills, or sore throat; cough that is new or worse; feeling very tired or weak; any bruising or bleeding; or signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Upset stomach or throwing up.

 - Not hungry.